borntofrappe/borntofrappe/README.md

 # Hi there

 Name's Gabriele Corti.
-Web developer focused on Svelte & SVG.

-This is the home of my personal website, where I try to prove that tagline with style.
+I write delightful code, and I might be good at it.